akbarbuneri/TradingAgents/README.md

 ---

-# TradingAgents: Multi-Agents LLM Financial Trading Framework
+# Argaam Trading Agents: Multi-Agents LLM Financial Trading Framework

-> 🎉 **TradingAgents** officially released!
-We have received numerous inquiries about the work, and we would like to express our thanks for the enthusiasm in our community.
->
-> So we decided to fully open-source the framework.
-Looking forward to building impactful projects with you!
+> **Argaam Trading Agents** is an in-house solution built by Argaam Research.
+This repository is not an official public release and is intended for internal use only.

 <div align="center">
 <a href="https://www.star-history.com/#TauricResearch/TradingAgents&Date">